Top 20 Content Engagement Metrics To Measure Content ROI

 Grab my content performance tracking guide below to see how I track my #1 goal.

-Then filter through my list of content engagement metrics below to track ROI against your goal.
-Click one of the buttons below to select your goal.
+Then look through my list of content engagement metrics below to track ROI against your goal.

 Increase Website Traffic

-Unique pageviews are the number of (unique) times someone views a post or page on your website.
+Users are the number of (unique) visitors to a post or page on your website.

 You want your content to be reaching new people who have never heard of you before.

-Growing unique pageviews is how you grow your audience, brand awareness, and multiply your content’s engagement.
+Growing users is how you grow your audience, brand awareness, and multiply your content’s engagement.

-In Google Analytics go to Behavior > Site Content > All Pages.
+In Google Analytics 4 go to Life cycle > Engagement > Pages and screens.

-Look at the Page and Unique Pageviews columns.
+Look at the Page path and screen class and Users columns.

-- Check if your unique pageviews are consistently increasing month-over-month like you expect (set your Date Range to “Last 30 days”, check the Compare to: Previous period checkbox, and hit Apply.)
+1. Check if your users are consistently increasing month-over-month like you expect (set your Date Range to “Last 30 days”, check the Compare to: Previous period checkbox, and hit Apply.)

 2. Source/Medium